abhigyaraval/ROS-Autonomous-Ball-Chasing-Bot/README.md

-# ROS-Home Service Robot
+# ROS-Autonomous Ball Chasing Bot

 ## Overview
-Home Service Robot is responsible for picking up virtual objects from a certain location and dropping them off at another location.
-The project implements SLAM using gmapping package and the 2D map generated from there is used for the primary tasks.
+The ball chaser node is responsible for tracking a ball in the camera frame and using a PID controller to chase the ball.
+It's a straight forward project I did to learn the basics of ROS.

-**Keywords:** gmapping, SLAM, localization, turtlebot, ROS
+**Keywords:** ROS, OpenCV, Gazebo, PID

 ### License